skip to content

 What if I disagree with a decision?

 You can object to decisions made by Services Australia.
-If you are dissatisfied with an objection decision, you can appeal to the Administrative Appeals Tribunal (AAT).
-A court can also review AAT decisions, but only on a question of law.
+If you are dissatisfied with an objection decision, you can appeal to the Administrative Review Tribunal (ART).
+A court can also review ART decisions, but only on a question of law.

 Strict time limits apply to each step in this process.
-Call the Legal Services Commission on 8111 5576 for free legal advice about child support objections and appeals.
+Call Legal Services on 8111 5576 for free legal advice about child support objections and appeals.

 Child support agreements